cwchentw/lightweight-cms/content/write-posts.md

 Posts are saved in a content directory, which default is *content*.
 You may change the name of a content directory with **CONTENT_DIRECTORY** the variable in *setting.php*.

+If you are going to upgrade your mdcms snapshot, you should save posts to a directory other than *content*.
+See [this guide](/howto/how-to-upgrade-mdcms/) for more information.

-The file formats of posts in mdcms sites are either Markdown or HTML.
+The file formats of posts in mdcms sites are Markdown and HTML.

 ## The Relationship between Posts and URLs